waimekazdari/JsonObjectApp/README.md

 myJs.js file : all my js code

-student.ejs :  i use ejs instead of html page
+student.ejs :  i used ejs instead of html page

 to test this app online : https://json-object-app.herokuapp.com/